sanaullah-ashfat/Face-recognition-with-Arcface-Tensorflow/README.md

 **Models:**

-Download the Pre-train model from this link [link text itself]:  https://drive.google.com/file/d/1HasWQb86s4xSYy36YbmhRELg9LBmvhvt/view?usp=sharing
+Download the Pre-train model from this link:  https://drive.google.com/file/d/1HasWQb86s4xSYy36YbmhRELg9LBmvhvt/view?usp=sharing
 Now paste it to the checkpoints folder.

 Test in postman: